BhosaleAniket/Nourishing-Numbers/README.md

   height="450"
   frameborder="0"
 ></iframe>
 Zoomed in due to outliers in minutes, included only recipes that take 5000 minutes or less.
+x: minutes y: probability, with 1 corresponding to True and 0 corresponding to False.

 # Step 4: Hypothesis Testing